Keizaal/Keizaal/README.md

 All of the Mod Configuration Menus menus and .inis in Keizaal have been pre-configured to my recommended settings.
 The only thing you need to do when you start a new game is play.

+### BethINI

+BethINI is a powerful tool that replaces the Vanilla settings menu in the Skyrim launcher.
+You can use it to tweak the game's settings to your heart's desire.
+In order to use it, select it from the dropdown in Mod Organizer, then start it the same way you'd launch Skyrim.
+After you have launched BethINI be sure to close Mod Organizer before you change any settings!

 ### Updating

 If this Modlist receives an update, please check the changelog before doing anything.
 Always backup your saves or start a new game after updating.